farshaddavoudi/ExcelWizard/README.md

 3. Inject **`IExcelWizardService`** into your class and enjoy it!

-# How much is it simple to generate/download Excel with ExcelWizard?
+### How much is it simple to generate Excel with ExcelWizard?

 Assuming you have a collection of a model e.g. `var users = List<User>()` which you normally get it from a database and show them in a Grid or something.
 Now, you decided to have a live Excel report from it anytime you want.
 Something like below: